stencila/stencila/README.md

 Run documentation [server](http://localhost:4001/)      | `npm run docs-serve`  | `make docs-serve` Clean                                                   |                       | `make clean`

-To help out, [get in touch](https://gitter.im/stencila/stencila), checkout the [platform-wide, cross-repository kanban board](https://github.com/orgs/stencila/projects/1), or just send us a pull request!
+To contribute, [get in touch](https://gitter.im/stencila/stencila), checkout the [platform-wide, cross-repository kanban board](https://github.com/orgs/stencila/projects/1), or just send us a pull request!
 Please read our contributor [code of conduct](CONDUCT.md).

 API documentation is at http://stencila.github.io/stencila/.
 These are published using Github Pages, so to update them after making changes: run `make docs`, commit the updates and do a `git push`.